 PLAIN CITY 43064

-• Plain City lies along Big Darby Creek, which is named after a Wyandot Indian Chief of the same name.
+• Plain City lies along Big Darby Creek, named after a Wyandot Indian Chief of the same name.

-• In 1823 the land was resurveyed and the name was changed from Westminster to Pleasant Valley, over the next few decades there were six additions to the town’s limits.
-Finally, in 1851, the town’s name was changed to Plain City due to there being another town named Pleasant Valley in Ohio.
+• 1823, the land was resurveyed, and the name was changed from Westminster to Pleasant Valley.
+Over the next few decades, six additions were made to the town’s limits.
+Finally, in 1851, the town’s name was changed to Plain City because there was another town named Pleasant Valley in Ohio.

-• A very small settlement until around a major railroad company started passing through around 1850, the town included a newspaper, bank, flour mill, brick planing mill, jewelry store, hotel, carriage and wagon store, four dry goods stores, two harness shops, two blacksmith shops, a boot and shoe store, two wagon shops, three grocery stores, three drug stores and five churches.
+• It was a tiny settlement until a significant railroad company started passing through around 1850.
+The town included a newspaper, bank, flour mill, brick planing mill, jewelry store, hotel, carriage and wagon store, four dry goods stores, two harness shops, two blacksmith shops, a boot and shoe store, two wagon shops, three grocery stores, three drug stores, and five churches.

 • The funeral train of Abraham Lincoln passed through the town on its way to Chicago.